Phase structure analysis of 2d lattice CP(1) model with $\theta$ term using tensor renormalization group method: Introduction

 \section{Introduction}

-The strong CP problem is an unresolved issue in particle physics \cite{CREWTHER1979123,PhysRevLett.124.081803}.
-It arises from the difficulty of investigating the $\theta$ term in quantum chromo-dynamics (QCD).
-Since QCD exhibits non-perturbative phenomena such as confinement, many of its properties have been studied through numerical calculations based on lattice field theory combined with Monte Carlo (MC) methods.
-However, the presence of the $\theta$ term renders the associated Boltzmann weight a complex number, which leads to the sign problem in MC simulations and makes the investigation of this term particularly difficult \cite{PhysRevLett.94.170201}.
+Quantum Chromodynamics (QCD) allows the presence of a topological $\theta$ term in its Lagrangian \cite{Callan:1976je}.
+The presence of the $\theta$ term, however, renders the associated Boltzmann weight a complex number, which leads to the sign problem in MC simulations and makes the investigation of this term particularly difficult \cite{PhysRevLett.94.170201}.
+In nature, the value of the $\theta$ parameter is known to be extremely small, which is referred to as the strong CP problem \cite{CREWTHER1979123,PhysRevLett.124.081803}.
+Despite this, investigating QCD with a finite $\theta$ term remains of theoretical interest, as it can help us better understand nonperturbative and topological aspects of the strong interaction.

 Tensor renormalization group (TRG) methods have attracted attention as a promising numerical tool for addressing the sign problem and have been applied to various models exhibiting this problem \cite{PhysRevD.90.074503,10.1093/ptep/ptv022,Kawauchi:2017dnj,Kadoh:2018hqq, PhysRevD.105.054507,Akiyama:2020soe,10.1093/ptep/ptac014}.
 In addition, several algorithmic improvements have been proposed in recent years \cite{PhysRevLett.99.120601, PhysRevB.86.045139, PhysRevLett.115.180405, PhysRevB.97.045111, PhysRevB.102.054432, PhysRevB.105.L060402, Nakayama:2023ytr}.
 Nevertheless, the computational cost of TRG method grows rapidly with the spacetime dimension and the number of internal degrees of freedom, making the analysis of QCD in four-dimensional spacetime particularly challenging.